Get started by searching below:

 What Is Cerebral Palsy Medical Malpractice?

-Medical malpractice during childbirth can lead to serious birth injuries that may affect newborns for the rest of their lives.
-For example, a serious birth injury can cause brain damage that leads to cerebral palsy.
+Cerebral palsy medical malpractice occurs when a doctor, hospital, or other medical professional causes the condition through a negligent act.
+Medical malpractice during childbirth can lead to serious birth injuries that may affect newborns for the rest of their lives, like cerebral palsy.

 The most common cause of cerebral palsy is damage to the baby’s brain during the birthing process.